BojanKonjevic/workoutApp/README.md

 - [ ] Add a Good Morning/Evening message based on user’s local time
 - [ ] Add filtering
 - [ ] Add user roles (admin/user) and role-based pages
+- [ ] Add weight tracking and a chart to show progress
+- [ ] Add a consistency tracker, like you've skipped only 2 days in the past month (with emojis?)